-A typical MPBX head assembly, designed to accept vibrating wire displacement transducers is shown in Figure 9.
+A typical MPBX head assembly, designed to accept vibrating wire displacement transducers is shown in Figure 8.
+This design uses a flanged Standpipe to grip the MPBX Head rather than a hydraulic anchor.

-Figure 9 - MPBX with Electronic Readout Only
+Figure 8 - MPBX with Electronic Readout Only

 - 1) The Guide Tubes provide a space in which the transducers are located.
 They may be shipped separately.
-If shipped separately then they must be first attached, first to the Tube Mount by threading and/or gluing, and then cemented to the PVC pipe after a specified amount of the PVC pipe has been removed.
+If shipped separately then they must be attached, to the Tube Mount by threading and/or gluing, and then, by gluing, to the PVC pipe, after a specified amount of the PVC pipe has been removed.
 The amount to be removed is such that when the stainless steel rod is connected to the transducer the transducer will be correctly positioned within the Guide Tube.
-Numbers stamped on the Tube Mount ensure that the correct anchor is connected to the corresponding Guide Tube and transducer. - 2) If a Standpipe is in use, the rods and anchors are pushed into the borehole and the Tube Mount, with its Guide Tubes, is now glued to the standpipe.
+Numbers stamped on the Tube Mount ensure that the correct anchor is connected to the corresponding Guide Tube and transducer. - 2) If a Standpipe is in use, the rods and anchors are pushed into the borehole and the Tube Mount, with its Guide Tubes, is now glued, or bolted, to the standpipe.
 Extension Rods are screwed onto the end of the stainless steel rods and are then clamped to the Tube Mount by Temporary Swagelok Connectors.
 (See Section 2.4 for Swagelok instructions.)
 The extension rods are designed to hold the ends of the stainless steel rods in their correct positions relative to the head of the MPBX while the anchors and rods are being installed inside the borehole.
 Without them the friction and pull of the anchors, and changes of temperature, during installation could move the rod tips by an unacceptable amount. - 3) After the installations have been made, as per the instructions of Section 3, the extension rods and Temporary Swagelok Connectors are removed.

 - 4) The Transducer Housing can now be bolted to the Tube Mount using the numbers stamped on the tube mount to ensure correct orientation. - 5) Vibrating Wire Displacement Transducers are now threaded onto the end of the stainless steel rod tips.
 Be sure the pin in the Transducer shaft is in the notch on the transducer when the Transducer is screwed onto the rod tip.
 If the pin is not in the notch when the Transducer is twisted, then serious damage can result.
-Once connected, they can then be extended to the correct part of their range before being gripped by the Swagelok fittings in the Transducer Housing. - 6) The installation is completed, by connecting the individual transducer leads to the main cable connector inside the MPBX Head and bolting the Housing Cover to the Transducer Housing using the long Standoff Bolts provided. - 7) Initial Readings can now be taken.
+Once connected, they can then be extended to the correct part of their range before being gripped by the Swagelok fittings in the Transducer Housing.
+Note: If difficulty is experienced connecting the transducer t the rod tips, completely remove the Swagelok fitting from the head, this will permit the connection to be made. - 6) The installation is completed, by connecting the individual transducer leads to the main cable connector inside the MPBX Head and bolting the Housing Cover to the Transducer Housing using the long Standoff Bolts provided.
+Wiring Charts are given in Appendix A. - 7) Initial Readings can now be taken.